-Trump Ally Tries to Remove Parkland Fathers From Gun Violence Hearing
+Trump Ally Tries To Remove Parkland Fathers From Gun Violence Hearing

 After the exchange, Guttenberg told NPR what he and Oliver had said to Gaetz in the hearing: "Manny told Gaetz his comments were not true, and I said our loved ones were killed by an American male."

-Later, Democratic Rep. Steve Cohen, D-Tenn., tried to rebut Gaetz's remarks.
+Later, Rep. Steve Cohen, D-Tenn., tried to rebut Gaetz's remarks.
 Listing off a number of mass shootings, Cohen noted that they were not conducted by immigrants who entered the country illegally.

 Sarcastically, Cohen added: "I got confused.
 I thought illegal aliens, when they got in, they went straight to a taco shop and started killing people.
 But that doesn't happen?"